Murphy-Hanrehan Park Reserve

 Enjoy the placid waters.
 A concrete boat launch is located off County Road 75.
-No gas motors or gas augers allowed; electric trolling motors only.
+No gas motors allowed; electric trolling motors only.
 No wake.
 A daily or annual boat trailer pass is required.

 Nine miles of trails

 These challenging, groomed trails located in the northeastern section of the park are for advanced level skiing and skate skiing.
 Skiers get a rush from the challenging trails that feature steep uphill grades and downhill run through thick woods.
 Trails are typically open from sunrise until sunset.
 Check trail conditions before you head out.
 A daily or annual Three Rivers ski pass is required.

 4.2 miles of trails

 The turf dog trail at Murphy-Hanrehan is a part of the horse trail.
 The trail can be accessed from the horse trailer parking lot on Sunset Lake Road.
-Dogs on a six-foot non-retractable leash are allowed on all paved trails except where posted otherwise.
 Owners must pick-up after their dog.

 21.4 miles of trails

 Roam the pristine expanse at your pace and enjoy one of the best places to go birding in the Twin Cities.
-The hiking-only Wood Duck trail is very hilly and takes hikers through oak woods.
+The hiking-only trails are very hilly and take hikers through oak woods.

 13 miles of trails